-Re: Werner Mehl -- bullets at 1 million frames per second Steve, I admit to not having clicked on the arrow to view the [sign in to see URL].
-Ostrich behavior, [sign in to see URL] probably because I know I need to look at it fresh, in the morning (when I have very precious time on the computer without interruptions) to see/find the art/beauty in something I find so abhorrent.
+Re: Werner Mehl -- bullets at 1 million frames per second Steve, I admit to not having clicked on the arrow to view the vid...yet.
+Ostrich behavior, perhaps...but probably because I know I need to look at it fresh, in the morning (when I have very precious time on the computer without interruptions) to see/find the art/beauty in something I find so abhorrent.
 But then, of course, I am no Damein Hirst.

-And I do like some, but not all, of his [sign in to see URL] one comes to mind:
+And I do like some, but not all, of his art...this one comes to mind:

 Re: Werner Mehl -- bullets at 1 million frames per second Hmm, Homer certainly seems to me to suggest that war is an honourable thing and that the warlike nature of young men is to be applauded.
 Yes, we get a lot of tragedy coming through, but the basic thrust seems to be that the war on Troy is righteous and is favoured by Zeus.
 The language is all of the sacrifice of bulls and the roaring of men and the clashing of arms.
 It's not a political position many of us would get with now, though we probably all recognise its inheritance in our upbringing.
 We wouldn't even countenance the teaching of our children about war in the sort of terms that Homer obviously finds totally acceptable.
 Yes, I agree that for his time Homer is fairly measured, and he frequently reiterates that in hindsight war is pretty lamentable, but he still uses all the exciting language of war whenever it comes up.
 You don't come out of the Iliad with any sense that you should be a pacifist.
 You might come out of it with the impression that war can be ugly and expensive, but you don't get any impression that warlike feelings are in any way bad things.
 It seems to be a balancing act between fostering the martial aggression of young men, which is seen as desirable, and a political astuteness based on the tragedy and cost of war.
 Somehow he seems to suggest we need both.
 The righteous anger of Zeus and the fatherly overview and concern of Zeus.
 But the language is as inflammatory as anything in Beowulf.
 And maybe that's what the real message is.
 The Nazis also always couched their stuff in fatherly tones that purported to express concern and political consideration while all the while urging everyone into a martial frenzy.